 (d) The provision of [computer data] [digital information] to avert an emergency.

 4. A State Party’s point of contact shall have the capacity to carry out communications with the point of contact of another State Party on an expedited basis.
-If the point of contact designated by a State Party is not part of that State Party’s authority or authorities responsible for mutual legal assistance or extradition, the point of contact shall ensure that it is able to coordinate with that authority or those authorities on an expedited basis.
+If the point of contact designated by a State Party is not part of that State Party’s authority or authorities responsible for mutual legal assistance or extradition, the point of contact shall ensure that it is able to coordinate with that authority or those authorities on an expedited basis. [agreed ad referendum]

 5. Each State Party shall ensure that trained and equipped personnel are available to ensure the operation of the 24/7 network.